autobrr/autobrr.com/docs/configuration/notifications.md

 sidebar_position: 6
 sidebar_label: Notifications
 title: Notifications
-description: autobrr supports Discord, Notifiarr, Pushover, Telegram, and Gotify for notifications.
+description: autobrr supports Discord, Notifiarr, Telegram, Pushover, Gotify, ntfy, LunaSea, Shoutrrr and generic webhooks for notifications.
 This is a guide on how to set them up in autobrr.
 keywords:
   [
     autobrr,